jessegoodier/porthole/k8s/README.md

 # Kubernetes Deployment

-This directory contains the Kubernetes manifests to deploy the k8s-service-proxy as a service in your cluster.
+This directory contains the Kubernetes manifests to deploy the porthole as a service in your cluster.

 ## Quick Deployment